wyattjsmith1/news.nvim/README.md

 # Setup
 ### Install
 Install this package with whatever package manager you want.
-Be sure to include [plenary](https://github.com/nvim-lua/plenary.nvim) and [telescope](https://github.com/nvim-telescope/telescope.nvim) as `news-nvim` is dependent on both.
+Be sure to include [plenary](https://github.com/nvim-lua/plenary.nvim) and [telescope](https://github.com/nvim-telescope/telescope.nvim) as `news.nvim` is dependent on both.
 ```lua
 use {
   "wyattjsmith/news.nvim",